-In this work, we set six parameter combinations, $(n_{\m{s}},r_{n_{\m{s}}})$ based on Eq.~\eqref{eq: ns_run_planck} to investigate the dependency of the cosmological free-free signal on the spectral index summarized in the Table~\ref{table: ns_rns}.
-The first three models~(I-III) are no-running models but with the best-fit value of the spectral index and the maximum values in the $1\sigma-$ and $2\sigma$-region.
-The latter three models~(IV-VI) have not only the blue tilts but also the running of the best-fit value and the $1\sigma$ and the $2\sigma$-maximum values for the running, respectively.\footnote{It is noted that in the Planck analysis, the estimated value from the cosmological model with running and the one without running are different.
-However, in this work, we call the value estimated by the cosmological model including the running index as the best-fit value even in our model without the running.} Our parameter set is consistent with the CMB anisotropy measured by Planck.
+In this work, we set six parameter combinations, $(n_{\m{s}},r_{n_{\m{s}}})$ summarized in the Table~\ref{table: ns_rns} based on Eq.~\eqref{eq: ns_run_planck} to investigate the dependency of the cosmological free-free signal on the spectral index.
+The first three models~(columns I-III) are no-running models but with the best-fit value of the spectral index and the maximum values in the $1\sigma$- and $2\sigma$-region.
+The latter three models~(columns IV-VI) have not only the tilts but also the running of the best-fit value and the $1\sigma$- and the $2\sigma$-maximum values for the running, respectively.\footnote{It is noted that in the Planck analysis, the estimated value from the cosmological model with running and the one without running are different.
+However, in this work, we call the value estimated by the cosmological model including the running index the best-fit value even in our model without the running.}

-Fig.~\ref{fig: Iobs_ns_run} shows the global signals with six parameter sets.
-Although the frequency dependence is the same as in the six parameter sets, the amplitude is different, depending on the parameter set.
-As the spectrum becomes blue, the signal amplitude increases.
-This is because the abundance of small-mass DM halos, which contribute to the free-free signals, is enhanced.
-The impact of the running is more prominent.
-Even in the parameter set consistent with the Planck data, the amplitude of the free-free signal is enhanced at most by $\sim 12\%$.
+Figure~\ref{fig: Iobs_ns_run} shows the global signals with six parameter sets.
+Although the frequency dependences with the six parameter sets are the same, the amplitudes are different.
+As the spectrum becomes close to blue tilt, the signal amplitude would increase.
+This is because the abundance of small-mass DM halos, which mainly contribute to the free-free signals, would be enhanced.
+The impact of the running paramter $r_{n_{\m{s}}}$ is prominent.
+Even in the parameter set consistent with the Planck data, the amplitude of the free-free signal would be enhanced by $\sim 12\%$.

-The anisotropy of the free-free emission is plotted in Fig.~\ref{fig: Dell_ns_run_pl} for six parameter sets.
-For comparison, we provide the ratio of the anisotropy of free-free emission to the parameter set I for the other parameter sets in Fig.~\ref{fig: Cell_ratio_ns_run_pl}.
-Similarly to the global signal, the anisotropy signal is enhanced in the models which have a large amplitude of the primordial perturbations.
-In particular, the enhancement becomes large on small scales and reach $20~\%$ amplification for the parameter set VI.
+The anisotropies of the free-free emission for the six parameter sets are plotted in Fig.~\ref{fig: Dell_ns_run_pl}.
+For comparison, we provide the ratio of the anisotropy of free-free emission to the parameter set (I) for the other parameter sets in Fig.~\ref{fig: Cell_ratio_ns_run_pl}.
+Similar to the global signal, the anisotropy signal is enhanced in the models which have a large amplitude of the primordial curvature perturbations on large $k$ scales.
+In particular, the enhancement becomes large on small scales and reaches $\sim 20~\%$ amplification for the parameter set VI.

-It is worth comparing this anisotropy dependence on the parameter set free-free anisotropy with CMB signals; the CMB primordial temperature anisotropy and the thermal Sunyaev-Zel'dovich~(SZ) effect.
+It is worth comparing this anisotropy dependence on the parameter set with the one of CMB signals; the CMB primordial temperature anisotropy and the thermal Sunyaev-Zel'dovich~(SZ) effect.